xfrenette/hotelcaisse-tabletui/docs/troubleshoot.md

 When developping, do not make a symbolic link to `js-app` if it has its own `node_modules/` folder, since you might run into problems when `js-app` wants to make sure an instance of (for example) a `Decimal` is passed from `tablet-ui`, but they each have their own `decimal.js` library.

+Error: setTimeout seems to execute immediately or before it should.
+Reason: it happens when enabling debug with chrome and is caused by the device and the computer not having the same time.
+Solution: no solution.
+Disable remote debugging.